Official-Orbit-Studios/Getting-Started/README.md

 First, start by generating an SSH key.
 These keys are specific to the machine your run them on, and you only need one per machine.
 On Linux and MacOS run `cd .ssh` to enter the .ssh directory.
-Then, run `ssh-keygen -t rsa` and hit enter to skip entering a passphrase.
+Then, run `ssh-keygen` and hit enter to skip entering a passphrase.
 On Windows, open the PowerShell as admin, and run `Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0` Then, run `ssh-keygen`, and hit enter to skip entering a passphrase. then, do `cd .ssh`